Mortgages

 • Monthly outgoings

 Once the details are submitted, you’ll get an instant estimate of how much you could borrow from that lender.
-You can then use our repayment calculator to find out how much your monthly repayments could be based on how much you can borrow.
+You can then use our repayment calculator to find out how much your monthly mortgage repayments could be based on how much you can borrow.

 Who sets the borrowing limits in Ireland?